 Skip to content

-An estimated 684,000 workers fell to their death last year.
-And 684,000 more workers will fall to their death this year.
-This makes falls from height the second leading cause of death from injury after road traffic accidents.
-And it affects people in a variety of industries all over the world.
+Falls from height are the second leading cause of death from injury after road traffic accidents.
+And they affect workers in a variety of industries all over the world.

 The global picture